suffolklibraries/lgc/content/collections/events/group-a-youth-vocal-group-leiston.md

     content:
       -
         type: text
-        text: 'Alde Valley Academy is located in Leiston only a 8-minute walk from the nearest ' -
+        text: 'Alde Valley Academy is located in Leiston only an eight-minute walk from the nearest ' -
         type: text
         marks: